Jerry-Mwon/Jerry-bot/README.md

 ## Commands
 ```
-• /logs - to get the rescent errors
+• /logs - to get the recent errors
 • /stats - to get status of files in db.
 * /filter - add manual filters
 * /filters - view filters